aleksandramedina/Capstone-Seminar/First Prototype/README.md

 Possible interactions:
 * one user controls the x coordinate of the mouse, while the other user controls the y coordinate

+What can be changed / controlled:
+* color
+* direction
+* randomization distribution
+* stroke
+* amplitude